vikejs/vike/examples/stem-react/readme.md

 npm run dev
 ```

-Note how the app doesn't have any `renderer/`: the renderer is provided by Stem React.
+Note how the user code doesn't have any `renderer/`: the renderer is provided by Stem React.

 The renderer is ejectable: run `$ npx eject @brillout/stem-react` to eject it.
 (Or `pnpm execute eject @brillout/stem-react` / `yarn eject @brillout/stem-react`.)